 Managing the Derby Network Server remotely by using the servlet interface

 Describes how to use the servlet interface to manage the Network Server.
+(The servlet interface should be used for testing purposes only, not in production.)

 Derby Network Server advanced topics

 Describes advanced topics for Derby Network Server users.